mafuth/php-CLI/README.md

 # handlers folder
 This is where cli generates handle files

-# veiws folder
+# views folder
-This is where you put you php code files that generate veiws on the front end
+This is where you put you php code files that generate views on the front end

 # index and main files
 Please do not edit these files as these are important components